Mark-met-een-K/wp-search-insights/readme.txt

 3. Searches are already being recorded!
 Follow the link in the activation notice to your WP Search Insights dashboard.

 == Changelog ==
+= 1.3.0 =
+* Load more searches in data range in the background
+* CSV export directly from server, allowing complete database download
+* State saving of order and page
+* Improved mobile and ipad design
+* Improved front-end user

+= 1.2.1 =
+* Improved review notice dismissal

 = 1.2 =
 * Changed lay-out

 = 1.1 =
 * Added text filter area to exclude terms from results
 * Added option to select which user roles can view the dashboard